ysanajong/Netmiko/README.md

-# Netmiko
+# netmiko

-Python script to login to network devices and provide output
+Using netmiko to simplify gathering basic output from network devices